-Expand technical assistance capacity, request options from the USDA Natural Resources Conservation Service for the use of cooperative agreements and other tools that combine federal, state, local and private resources to target priority agricultural concerns.
+Expand technical assistance capacity, request options from the USDA Natural Resources Conservation Service for the use of cooperative agreements and other tools that combine federal, state, local and private resources to target state priority agricultural resource concerns.

 Enhance the job climate for government technical assistance providers by exploring how to make training and certification more streamlined and accessible, along with the development of two-year certification programs, innovative technology training forums and education loan assistance programs.